 Prepare for cold email

 Cold emails are annoying and irritating.
-Nobody wants cold emails in their inbox.
-So how do you get a reply from cold email?
-You prepare yourself so that they know you exist before you send the email.
+Nobody wants them in their inbox.
+So how do you get reply from cold email?
+You prepare yourself so that they know you exist before you send the email and personalize the email when you send it.
+It will take time, but the result will make it worth it.
+If you just send a generic email, you will immediately earn a spot in the trash folder.

-To prepare yourself, read the influencer’s blog regularly.
-Leave insightful comments.
 Share their posts on twitter with a mention (@) to them.
+A lot of people closely follow their mention.
+Include a compliment when you share their post.
 Take part in conversations they are having on social media.
+If you do it constantly, they will start to notice you.

 Now comes the hard part.
 You have to write the email.
 To write a great outreach email: